 |Population, in biology, is defined as all the organisms of the same group or species that live in a specific area and are capable of breeding among themselves|

 The term “population” encompasses a group of organisms of a single species that can interbreed and live in the same time in the same environment.
-A “population” of deer in a forest, a “population” of foxes in the desert.
+For example, a “population” of deer includes all individuals in a particular forest.

-There are other important terms in the study of a population, such as:
+There are other important terms in the study of population, such as:

 - Population Ecology – Population ecology explains how species populations interact with their environment.

 - Population Size – Population size refers to the number of individuals in a population.

 - Population Bottleneck – Population bottleneck occurs when there is a reduction in the size of a population

 - Overpopulation – When an increase in the population of any species exceeds the ecology’s carrying capacity, the phenomenon is called overpopulation.

 Frequently Asked Questions on Population Definition